Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 ### Scenario

-The application obtains token through username and password, and then calls the Microsoft Graph to get information about the signed-in user and their manager.
+The application obtains a token through username and password, and then calls the Microsoft Graph to get information about the signed-in user and their manager.

 Note that Username/Password is needed in some cases (for instance devops scenarios) but it's not recommanded because: